janboone/department/meetingMarch2016.md

 tenure criteria
 ---------------

-* education

-    * should be valued "more" than in current proposal
-    * hard to make explicit; leave it to the tenure/promotion committee?

 * research

     * make tenure harder (AIS of at least 7 or 8 and 1 "top" journal) but subsequent step easier than in current proposal
     * how to deal with co-authors?
+Our proposal: $AIS \sqrt{2}/\sqrt{n}$
-	* e.g. in relation to AIS-cap: first correct for co-authors, then apply cap?
+	* relation with AIS-cap: first correct for co-authors, then apply cap

+* education

+    * in principle, focus is on research
+    * but we recognize that there can be exceptions due to excellent service to the department in the area of education
+	* we will mention this explicitly in the document
+    * hard to make concrete; leave the judgement to the tenure/promotion committee

 ------------